jppmarujo/CS50x/classes/SearchAlgorithms.md

 **Split** the full array into subarrays, then **merge** those subarrays back together in the correct order.

+The idea is to break the array down until the subarrays are size 1, and then rebuild from there.
+So, assuming _n > 1_ (since an array with a single _n_ element is sorted, of course):

+* Sort the left half of the array;
+    - In here, there are multiple steps to sort;
+* Sort the right half of the array;
+    - In here, there are multiple steps to sort, also;
+* Merge the two halves together.

 O : _n log n_

 Ω : _n log n_